 Last Updated: January 29, 2020

 Returns are a crucial cost that retailers always need to plan for.
-Having an appropriate policy in place is a huge factor that will determine whether a retailer can stay in business.
+Having an appropriate refund and exchange policy in place is a huge factor that will determine whether a retailer can stay in business.

 Even the most successful retail stores will have an influx of product returns.
 It’s unavoidable.
 And the numbers are staggering.
 About 10% of total retail sales amount to returns.
 So if your store makes $1 million in sales in a year, that equates to $100,000 in returns!